MicroBlog: Twitter-length Ponderings, Groanings, Ramblings & Misgivings...

 <<< back to previous page

 "Mathematics is white supremacy!"
-Thus do tedious woke buffoons insult nearly all "people of color" who have ever lived.
+Thus do tedious woke buffoons insult every "person of color" who has ever counted their toes.

 Today's noxious woke-scolds have this in common with 18th-century slave traders: They condemn the innocent without cause.